 So how can we give each word a tag using deep learning model so that it can be conducted in a more automatic way.
 Recall that deep learning is all about functions and vectors.

 To handle image, we convert it into a vector where each dimension corresponds to a pixel in the image.
 But on the contrary, natural language is discrete.
 That means it is a sequence of words where each word is actually a discrete symbol.
-Unlike the values in image that is the continues, it seems very hard to represent a word in as a vector which is required by machine learning.
+Unlike the values in image that continues, it seems very hard to represent a word as in a vector which is required by machine learning.